mfilippov/gradle-jvm-wrapper/README.md

 # Gradle JVM Wrapper plugin
-This plugin allows the use of Gradle wrapper on the machine without JVM.

 To use it, you need to add the plugin in your Gradle file.

 For Groovy edition: